LibrariesHacked/librarieshacked.github.io/_posts/2023-02-07-getting-started-with-open-data.md

 published: true
 ---

-Last week I was asked how a public library service could get started with publishing open data, and where to look to make it good?
+Last week I was asked how a public library service could get started with publishing open data, and where to look to make it good.
 There aren't many library services publishing data (yet!), and it can be a daunting task for a service to get started.
 It's still leading in inovation rather than jumping on a bandwagon.

 Firstly, I wouldn't worry too much about being excellent straight away.
 Aside from ensuring you don't publish personal data, which should very rarely even be in your internal data reports, it's possible to get started quickly and get feedback to develop your processes.